-First published in 1899, a theorem that was brought to broad attention as recently as 1969 through Hugo Steinhaus's popular book Mathematical Snapshots.
+Pick's theorem, first published in 1899, is a theorem that was brought to broad attention as recently as 1969 through Hugo Steinhaus's popular book Mathematical Snapshots.
 Pick's theorem gives an elegant formula for the area of lattice polygons – polygons that have vertices located at the integral nodes of a square grid or lattice that are spaced a unit distance from their immediate neighbors.
 Pick's theorem says that the area of such a polygon can be found simply by counting the lattice points on the interior and boundary of the polygon.
 The area is given by

 where i is the number of interior lattice points and b is the number of boundary lattice points.